uduma-sonia/project-phoenix/README.md

 features

 - tracker log history for quit type
-- hide certain options in tracker dropdown
+- hide certain options in tracker dropdown when the current viewed date is in the future -